isc-projects/bind9/doc/arm/dnssec.inc.rst

     using zero extra iterations and no salt.
 NSEC3 opt-out is disabled, meaning insecure delegations also get an NSEC3 record.

-For more information about KASP configuration see :ref:`dnssec_policy_grammar`.
+For more information about KASP configuration see :any:`dnssec-policy`.

 The :ref:`dnssec_advanced_discussions` section in the DNSSEC Guide discusses the various policy settings and may be useful for determining values for specific